-Potteries Auctions can identify and provide valuations on a wide range of Royal Lancastrian pieces.
+Potteries Auctions can identify and provide valuations on a wide range of Royal Lancastrian pottery at auction.

-Whether you are looking to buy or sell Royal Lancastrian pottery items, the team of experts at Potteries Auctions can help you find the piece you are looking for, or value your items for sale.
+Whether you are looking to buy or sell Royal Lancastrian collectables or vases, the team of experts at Potteries Auctions can help you find the piece you are looking for, or value your items for sale.
 Request a call back if you are looking for a valuation and are seeking to sell some Royal Lancastrian collector pieces at auction.

 - Pilkington’s Lancastrian Pottery & Tiles was a manufacturer of tiles, vases and bowls, based in Greater Manchester.
 Established in 1892, the company produced pottery until the end of the 1930s.

 - By 1903, the company had developed an opalescent ceramic glaze called Lancastrian, which quickly became popular.

 - High lustre glaze finishes were produced from 1906 under designer Gordon Forsyth, and Lord Derby owned several pieces.
 In 1913, King George V and Queen Mary visited Lord Derby and saw these pieces, and then granted the Royal Warrant, thus becoming Pilkington’s Royal Lancastrian Pottery Company.

 The Royal Lancastrian Pottery Company was an innovative producer of decorative pottery, whose distinctive designs earned the company a royal warrant.